WT-26/Software-Requirements-Documentation/README.md

     join in a club, they will be promoted into Member, which having more features such as RSVP for events, view club budgets, and participate in club event via club exclusive announcements.
-On the other hand, student will be promoted into Club President once the new club creation request is approved.
-The Club President can manage members, submit budget requests, book venues, and request to organize events via the exclusive features on their dashboard provided on SCMS.
+On the other hand, the student will be promoted into Club President once the new club creation request is approved.
+The Club President can manage members, submit budget requests, book venue, and request to organize event via the exclusive features on their dashboard provided on SCMS.
-    Futhermore, Member can promoted into Committee once they applied in the club event.
+    Futhermore, Member can promoted into Committee once they applied to join committe team in the club event.
 They are given limited accesses to help Club Preseident further enhance the management of the club event.
 For instances, send club announcement, update event info, and manage